artygus/polaris-react/src/components/ResourceItem/README.md

   />
 </Card>
 ```
 ---
+## Required components

+The resource item component must be wrapped in the [resource list](/components/lists-and-tables/resource-list) component.

+---

+## Accessibility

+Resource items function as links to the full-page representations of the items.
+Each item should have a unique `name` prop.
+For each `ResourceItem`, the `accessibilityLabel` prop should be used to give the link a unique `aria-label` value.
+The `aria-label` value should convey the link’s purpose, using the `name` value.
+Merchants who use screen readers or other text to speech tools should be able to easily distinguish each link from the others.

+When adding custom content to resource items, ensure that all text is available to all users and that all custom controls have a unique accessible name to help users understand what will happen when the control is activated.

+### Keyboard

+Links can be activated with the <kbd>enter</kbd>/<kbd>return</kbd> key by default.

+If you add custom controls to resource items, then ensure that the controls:
+- Can be used with the keyboard
+- Receive keyboard focus in a logical order
+- Display a visible focus indicator

+---
 ## Best practices

 Resource items should:

+- Be tailored to the specific type of context being displayed.
 - Perform an action when clicked.
 The action should navigate to the resource’s details page or otherwise provide more detail about the item.
-- Be tailored to the specific type of resource being displayed.
-- Lay out the content effectively across all screen sizes.

 Resource items can optionally:

-- Use [conditional content](/components/lists-and-tables/resource-list#study-custom-item-conditional-content) to help merchants deal with items in unusual states
-- Provide [shortcut actions](/components/lists-and-tables/resource-list#study-custom-item-shortcut-actions) for quick access to frequent actions from the resource’s details page
+- Provide [shortcut actions](/components/lists-and-tables/resource-list#study-custom-item-shortcut-actions) for quick access to frequent actions from the resource’s details page.

-Read the [case study](/components/lists-and-tables/resource-list#study-custom-item) to see how the best practices are applied.

 ---